-From the estimation of the residential area coefficient, it follows, as expected a priori, that the discrete choice model predicts lower probability toward public transport for those who live both in periphery and rural area than who reside in the city centre.
-On the other hand, the public transportation seems to be preferable when tourists plan on travelling to destinations located at the seaside (reference category: city centre).
+Our preliminary results confirm, as we expected, that the discrete choice model predicts lower probability toward public transport for those who live both in periphery and rural area than who reside in the city centre.
+On the other hand, the public transportation seems to be preferable when tourists plan on travelling to destinations located at the seaside rather than visiting a city centre.
 As for the estimated type of holiday's coefficient, an abroad destination appears to increase the probability of selecting public transport as the way to get to holiday places.